sky-art-community/skye/README.md

             $ sudo apt update
             $ sudo apt install python3
             ```
-        after finished install/download, check the version of your python using this command:
+    - After finished install/download, check the version of your python using this command:
         ```sh
         python3 --version
         ```
 * Pip **v19.3.1**
     - You can download or install Pip using the following statement:
         - Windows